-In 2017-2018, the cohort mean was 2.81 with a target of 2.5.
+In 2018-2019, the cohort mean was 2.93 with a target of 2.5.
 For the clinical experience evaluation, candidates 1) plan and prepare lessons, 2) establish the classroom environment, and 3) instruct and assess students.
 These three domains are assessed with multiple evaluation criteria.
 University supervisors assess each evaluation criteria using a three-point rating scale with the following options: Ineffective = 1, Effective Emerging = 2, and Emerging Proficient = 3.
 The rating scale correlates with Louisiana's adoption and modification of the Framework for Teaching Evaluation Instrument available from the Danielson Group.
 Also, to improve candidates' scores, readings were added to EDUC 5840 targeting teachers' ability to question their students and facilitate class discussions.
-Evidence from 2017-2018 shows that candidates predominantly earned scores of Effective Emerging = 2 and Emerging Proficient = 3; however, three candidates earning majority of 2 ratings skewed the cohort mean below the 2016-2017 mean where this pattern was not present.
+Evidence from 2018-2019 shows that candidates predominantly earned scores of Effective Emerging = 2 and Emerging Proficient = 3.
 However, the mean suggests that candidates are consistently planning, preparing, fostering a positive classroom environment, instructing, and assessing their students in a way to meet the needs of diverse students, including those planning for college or careers after graduation.
-In the spring of 2018, one candidate scored a 1 for the rubric item Using Questioning and Discussion Techniques, which appears to be an outlier score in the data set.
-Three additional candidates earned a score of 2 on that item.

-Based on the analysis of the results, evidence suggests that, since scores dropped somewhat, the implementation of the revised assessment in 2017-2018 was more stringent and rigorous.
+Based on the analysis of the results, evidence suggests that the implementation of the revised assessment in 2018-2019 was more stringent and rigorous.

-Action - Decision or Recommendation: To improve candidates' scores in the 2018-2019 academic year, supplemental materials need to be provided to candidates for the rubric criteria of 1) Designing Student Assessment, 2) Managing Classroom Procedure, and 3) Organizing Physical Space.
+Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results, to improve candidates' scores in the 2019- 2020 academic year, supplemental materials need to be provided to candidates for the rubric criteria of 1) Uses an effective lesson design including motivation, introduction and closure and 2) Encourages student participation through questioning and discussion techniques.
 Additional training and interrater reliability may need to be established for the revised instrument.